 When you watch TV, do you pay close attention to every commercial, or do you get up and go to the bathroom?
 When you DVR something and watch it later, do you watch the commercials, or do you fast-forward past them?
 When you’re watching a YouTube video, do you watch the entire pre-roll commercial, or do you click the “Skip Ad” button?
 When an ad pops up across a web page, do you thoughtfully consider it, or do you click the “X” in the top-right corner (or do you just have an ad-blocker installed on your browser)?
 After all, those advertisers all spent a lot of money on those ads!

 I could go on, but you get the idea.
 Just because advertisers have paid a certain price in order to get our attention, that doesn’t mean they’re automatically entitled to that attention.

 Look, they’re in business to make money.
 That’s how it works!

 No, it isn’t as simple as that.
 Here, read this.

 Every part of the game is advertised now — the starting lineup, the pitching changes, the speed of the first pitch — so what’s the big deal if the caps are too?

 Those other things being advertised aren’t the uniform.
 The uniform is different.
 It’s special — or at least it should be — because it already stands for a brand: the brand of the team.

 All uniforms have manufacturers’ logos on them.

 That’s not true.
 For starters, MLB caps never had a maker’s mark until now.
 NFL helmets, which are arguably the most iconic uniform elements in all of sports, do not carry a manufacturer’s logo.
-And no NBA uniform has ever had a maker’s mark.
-(That will change this fall, but the point I’m making is that while makers’ marks may be common, they haven’t been universal.)
+And no NBA uniform had ever had a maker’s mark until the fall of 2017.

 The New Era logo has appeared on minor league caps for years.